LoyolaChicagoCSClassroom/c-bootcamp-Isafarii/README.md

 - **Adding Variable and Condition Support**: Recently added variable support, and made progress 3/15 commit to implement the conditions.

 - 3/16: Added Test Cases, fixed bugs in main and other small adjustments

+- 3/15-17~: Added support for funtions, still getting it to run in main.